spice-labs-inc/mvn_crawler_carl/README.md

 ## Data stores

-There are two data stores in Maven Crawl:
+There are two data stores in Maven Crawler Carl:

 * Crawl DB -- the versioned (by date) crawl of a maven repository.
   The crawl db should be stored in a separate directory hierarchy